elastic/kibana/src/plugins/kibana_utils/docs/state_sync/no_state_containers.md

 }
 ```

-For example, assuming you have a custom state manager, setting up syncing state with url could look something like this:
+For example, assuming you have a custom state manager, setting up syncing state with URL could look something like this:

 ```ts
 import { Subject } from 'rxjs';